bobbingwide/oik-batchmove/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+The oik-batchmove plugin enables you to perform mass updates to the categories assigned to posts.
+It also enables you to republish posts.

 == Description ==
 This plugin enables you to filter posts in a particular category and then apply mass updates to selected posts.